Thank you for displaying a poster at the 2018 ANZSN ASM

-Posters will be display on the main concourse or the Exhibition Hall (Hall 2/3) of the Darwin Convention Centre and grouped by theme.
+Posters will be display on the dedicated exhibition area at the International Convention Centre, Sydney.
 On arrival on Monday morning authors should look for their poster number to identify the portrait board where their poster will be displayed.
 To view the order and grouping of posters view the poster list.

 AO Poster Measurements: 841 mm wide x 1189 mm high, 33.1 inches wide x 46.8 inches high.
 Poster orientation is STRICTLY PORTRAIT.
 Landscape posters will not be displayed.
 Materials for affixing the posters to the Velcro compatible boards will be provided.

 The abstract and a digital PDF of each accepted poster will be included in the Meeting App:

 - Load your digital PDF file of your poster design to the ONLINE POSTER FOLDER* by COB 23rd August 2018 to have it added to the Meeting App.

 - Late submissions may not be loaded so please ensure you have sent the file by the required date.